Skip to content

 July 2, 2026, 5:57 pm | Read time: 5 minutes

-Menopause refers to the time of a woman’s last natural menstrual period.1 With it, the fertile phase of life ends, as the supply of follicles (egg sacs in the ovaries) is now almost completely exhausted.
+Menopause refers to the time of a woman’s last natural menstrual period.1 With it, the fertile phase of life ends, as the supply of follicles (egg sacs in the ovaries) is now almost completely depleted.
 Until now, little was known about what function the ovaries still fulfill from this moment on.

 Also interesting: How women can recognize that their menopause has begun